Skip to content

 lsp.register(entry, options?)

-Registers either a server or bundle if the id is free.
+Registers a server or bundle.
+It throws if the id already exists unless options.replace is true.

 lsp.upsert(entry)